 So let’s first understand how big a Book object is:

 using the gdb gef plugin helps us to analyze in an easy way the heap chunk allocated for a Book.
-So let’s again pick the same book as before taking the second entry (index nr.
+So again let’s pick the same book as before taking the second entry (index nr.
 1) of the items vector.

 A Book object chunk has size 0x50 (80) bytes.
 Considering that 16 bytes are used by libc for referencing the allocated chunks (See ‘X’ chars in Figure 9) we need to allocate 0x40 (64) bytes.
-Remembering the dump of a Book object (see Figure 4.) we need to copy the first 8 bytes as any other Book object (to make it look like a legit Book object (see ‘0x404290’ bytes in Figure 9), then write the address (8 bytes, we have a 64bit executable) that points to the memory we want to leak (See ‘A’ chars in Figure 9), then the size of the dump we want to perform (8 bytes, we only want to leak one single address at a time, see ‘S’ chars in Figure 9), and finally other bytes only to fill up the entire allocation (40bytes remaining, see ‘Z’ chars in Figure 9).
+Remembering the dump of a Book object (see Figure 4) we need to copy the first 8 bytes as any other Book object (to make it look like a legitimate Book object (see ‘0x404290’ bytes in Figure 9), then write the address (8 bytes, we have a 64bit executable) that points to the memory we want to leak (See ‘A’ chars in Figure 9), then the size of the dump we want to perform (8 bytes, we only want to leak one single address at a time, see ‘S’ chars in Figure 9), and finally other bytes only to fill up the entire allocation (40bytes remaining, see ‘Z’ chars in Figure 9).

 So finally the steps are: